 IN HER OWN WORDS: It is sometimes amazing how much someone can impact our lives.
 I recently learned that my 7th grade home economics teacher is still alive and well, and playing golf in Austin, Texas.
 I remember that time well.
 My fabrics were bold, bright and I often put irregular colors together.
 I still have orange pop beads that went with the yellow blouse I made in class.

-e she told me so.
+Yellow was never my color and I probably wore it just because she told me so.
 I have been sewing forever and cannot remember ever being without at least one sewing machine.

+I started with clothing which lead to quilted clothing, which lead to art quilts.
 A reoccurring theme this last year in my art has been PEACE, it shows up on most everything.
 I have also been playing with birds, leaves and trees.
 After all...
 Birds are looking for PEACE, too!

 Check out Joanell's website and blog... and her page on Quilts on the Wall: Fiber Artists